educationofjon/bcash-rewrite/README.md

-# Bcoin
+# Bcash

-__NOTE__: The latest release of bcoin contains a non-backward compatible change to the rest API.
+__NOTE__: The latest release of bcash contains a non-backward compatible change to the rest API.
 Please read the [changelog]'s "migrating" section for more details.

 ---

-**Bcoin** is an alternative implementation of the bitcoin protocol, written in node.js.
+**Bcash is an alternative implementation of the bitcoin-cash protocol, written in node.js.

-Bcoin is well tested and aware of all known consensus rules.
-It is currently used in production as the consensus backend and wallet system for [purse.io][purse].
+Bcash is well tested and aware of all known consensus rules.

 ## Uses

 - Full Node
 - SPV Node
 - Wallet Backend (bip44 derivation)
-- Mining Backend (getblocktemplate support)
-- Layer 2 Backend (lightning)
+- Layer 2 Backend
 - General Purpose Bitcoin Library

 Try it in the browser: http://bcoin.io/browser.html